Nippy (Better Call Saul): Plot

 In Omaha, Nebraska, in 2010, the motorized chair of an elderly woman named Marion gets stuck in the snow.
-Jimmy McGill, under the guise of Gene Takavic, appears and offers his assistance, stealthily snipping the chair's power cables, and subsequently offering to push her to her home.
+Jimmy McGill, under the guise of Gene Takavic, stealthily snips the chair's power cables and offers to push her home.
 He befriends her with stories of Nippy, his supposedly missing dog.
-Marion is revealed to be the mother of Jeff, the cab driver who recognized Gene as Saul Goodman.
-Jeff arrives home and questions Gene's motives.
-Gene offers Jeff a chance to enter "the game" by burgling a department store in the mall where Gene works in exchange for Jeff's silence about Gene's true identity.
-Gene returns home, puts on the pinky ring he inherited from Marco, and begins to prepare.
+Marion is the mother of Jeff, the Omaha cab driver who identified Gene as Saul Goodman from his time previously living in Albuquerque.
+Jeff arrives home, recognizes Gene and questions his motives.
+Gene offers Jeff a chance to enter "the game" by burgling a department store in the shopping mall where Gene works as a manager of Cinnabon in exchange for Jeff's silence about Gene's true identity.
+Gene returns home, puts on the pinky ring he inherited from Marco Pasternak, and begins to prepare.

 Over several days, Gene befriends mall security guard Frank by bringing him Cinnabon rolls and talking about Nebraska Cornhuskers football, tracking how long it takes for Frank to eat while sitting with his back to the security camera monitors.
-He then recreates the layout of the department store in a field and choreographs an efficient way for Jeff to maximize his takings.
-On the night of the burglary, he has Jeff's friend, Buddy deliver a box containing Jeff to the loading dock to get Jeff into the mall after hours and to hide the loot afterwards.
-During the burglary, Jeff accidentally falls on a slippery floor, disrupting the timing of the scheme, but Gene feigns a depressive episode to divert Frank's attention.
-The burglary succeeds, and Jeff hides in the bathroom overnight, then leaves the store when it opens in the morning.
-As they relish their success, Gene warns that if Jeff reveals Gene's true identity, Gene will report the burglary as a form of "mutual assured destruction", and makes Jeff promise never to cross paths with him again.
-When Gene returns to the mall, he finds a Saul Goodman-style dress shirt in the department store but leaves without purchasing it.
+He then recreates the layout of the department store in a field and choreographs an efficient route and list of items for Jeff to maximize his takings.
+On the night of the burglary, he has Jeff's friend, Buddy, leave a box at the department store's loading dock under the guise of a mistaken delivery.
+Jeff is inside, and the box serves as a hiding place for the stolen merchandise.
+During the burglary Jeff slips and falls, knocking himself unconscious and disrupting the timing of the scheme.
+Gene feigns a depressive episode to divert Frank's attention.
+Jeff soon comes to, finishes placing stolen items in the box, hides in the bathroom, and leaves after the store opens in the morning.
+As they revel in their success, Gene warns that if Jeff reveals Gene's true identity, Gene will report the burglary as a form of "mutual assured destruction", and makes Jeff promise never to cross paths with him again.
+When Gene returns to the mall, he admires a flamboyant Saul Goodman-type shirt in the department store but leaves without purchasing it.

 Production

-"Nippy" is the third Better Call Saul episode to be directed by Michelle MacLaren, after the first season's "Mijo" and the fourth season's "Breathe".
+"Nippy" is the third episode directed by Michelle MacLaren in the Better Call Saul series, following "Mijo" in the first season and "Breathe" in the fourth season.
 It was written by executive producer Alison Tatlock.
-Bob Odenkirk, who plays Jimmy, is the only actor listed in the starring credits.